the-events-calendar/the-events-calendar-category-colors/readme.txt

 2. Using <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">Themer's Guide for The Events Calendar</a> create a new _ecp-page-template.php_, adjust this new template to correspond to how you want your calendar displayed and choose **Default Events Template** from the Events Calendar Settings.

+= Where can I report bugs? =

+Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-category-colors).

 == Screenshots ==

 1. The Events Calendar Category Colors Settings tab
 2. The Events Calendar Category Colors in action

 == Changelog ==

+= 1.6.0B =
+* refactoring work: changes under the hood for the benefit of mankind
+* the category legend can now have super-powers added to it

 = 1.5.6 =
 * removed function remove_tribe_cat_once and put it into a gist to use as needed.
 Please refer to FAQ for details.